Introduction to R

 Why R?

-- Workflows can easily be updated to incorporate new data or analytical techniques as they become available.
+- Workflows can be readily updated to incorporate new datasets or methods as they become available, enabling flexible and adaptive research pipelines.

-- For learning R for data science, the free online book “R for Data Science” (2nd Ed.) by Hadley Wickham et al. is one of the best resources but there’s lots more help available online once one learns some fundamental terminology
+- For learning R for data science, the free online book “R for Data Science” (2nd Ed.) by Hadley Wickham et al. is one of the best resources, and there’s lots more help available online once one learns some fundamental terminology.

 - Most of the time when reading csv files you’ll usually want to use read_csv rather than the older read.csv command.